apify/rag-web-browser/README.md

 Based on your requirements, if low latency is a priority, consider running the Actor with 4GB or 8GB of memory.
 However, if you're looking for a cost-effective solution, you can run the Actor with 2GB of memory, but you may experience higher latency and might need to set a longer timeout.

-### 🎢 How to optimize the RAG Web Browser for low latency?

-For low latency, it's recommended to run the RAG Web Browser with 8 GB of memory.
-Additionally, adjust these settings to further optimize performance:

-- **Dynamic Content Wait Secs**: Set this to 0 if you don't need to wait for dynamic content.
-This can significantly reduce latency.
-- **Remove Cookie Warnings**: If the websites you're scraping don't have cookie warnings, set this to false to slightly improve latency.
-- **Debug Mode**: Enable this to store debugging information if you need to measure the Actor's latency.

-If you require a response within a certain timeframe, use the `requestTimeoutSecs` parameter to define the maximum duration the Actor should spend on making search requests and crawling.

 ## ⓘ Limitations and feedback

-The Actor defaults to Google Search in the United States and English language and so queries like "_best nearby restaurants_" will return search results from the US.
+The Actor uses [Google Search](https://www.google.com/) in the United States with English language, and so queries like "_best nearby restaurants_" will return search results from the US.

-If you need other regions or languages, or have some other feedback, please submit an issue on the Actor in Apify Console to let us know.
+If you need other regions or languages, or have some other feedback, please [submit an issue](https://console.apify.com/actors/3ox4R101TgZz67sLr/issues) in Apify Console to let us know.

 ## 👷🏼 Development

-The RAG Web Browser Actor has open source on [GitHub](https://github.com/apify/rag-web-browser), so that you can modify and develop it yourself.
+The RAG Web Browser Actor has open source available on [GitHub](https://github.com/apify/rag-web-browser), so that you can modify and develop it yourself.
 Here are the steps how to run it locally on your computer.

 Download the source code: